-Dr Mary Wyer is an APPRISE Research Fellow and a postdoctoral researcher in the clinical research and infection prevention pillar of APPRISE.
-She is based at the Centre for Infectious Diseases and Microbiology at the Westmead Institute for Medical Research.
-She is also a registered nurse and a nurse educator.
+Dr Mary Wyer was an APPRISE Research Fellow and in the clinical research and infection prevention pillar of APPRISE.

 Mary researches collaboratively with healthcare workers, patients and families, using video-reflexive ethnography, to understand and improve local infection prevention and control practices.
 Her specific focus is on roles patients play in preventing infection transmission.